The Angelina Jolie of Sports Leagues

 In the other three leagues, fans mostly maintain loyalties to teams and not players.
 [I can only think of two stars in football that are like NBA stars in that fans follow the player and not the team: Brett Favre and, interestingly, Michael Vick.]
 But in the NBA, the likes of Vince Carter and Tracy McGrady jump from team to team and somehow maintain a cult following.
 And the sports media has gotten unlimited mileage out of promoting James and Wade moving to new teams; it’s almost as if they derisively dismiss the idea of either of these guys sticking with his team the remainder of his career.

 I can think of several explanations for why this phenomenon is unique to basketball, and it also hit the online stream where you can see the top NBA picks and parlays.
+If you’re looking for free NHL picks and predictions, then you may check out Wunderdog NHL.
 The one that makes the most sense is that there are so few players on each team, and each player is so accessible (Because they are right there, mere feet from the fans, free of facemasks or hats.), that we feel we intimately know each player (Insofar as we can “know” a professional athlete.).
 What’s more, we follow the few players on each team as they jump around the league, many spending time with five, six, seven, or eight franchises throughout their careers.

 So while the sport is dominated by stars, it has the missing element the other sports have where we feel the star truly “represents” the fans of his team.
 I realize this is largely an illusion – as much as I love Drew Brees, I acknowledge he has nothing to do with me even though he lives in and plays for a team I follow – but that illusion is what has endeared these sports to their fans.
 But it’s an ethos that mostly doesn’t exist with basketball; even Michael Jordan doesn’t walk around these days embodying Chicago in a way that, say, John Elway today embodies Denver.